Committee reviewing euthanasia in Canada finds some deaths driven by homelessness fears, isolation

 Mr. A was eventually picked up and driven to the location where he was killed by the health professional who euthanized him — a transgression of professional boundaries, according to some committee members.
 They said that might have “created pressure and gave rise to a perception of hastening a person towards death."

-Another case detailed Ms. B, a woman in her 50s suffering from multiple chemical sensitivity syndrome, with a history of mental health issues including suicidality and post-traumatic stress disorder.
+Another case detailed Ms. B, a woman in her 50s suffering from multiple chemical sensitivity syndrome, with a history of mental illness including suicidality and post-traumatic stress disorder.
 She was socially isolated and asked to die largely because she could not get proper housing, according to the report.

 Committee members couldn’t agree whether her death was justified; some said that because her inadequate housing was the main reason for her suffering, she should have been disqualified from euthanasia.
 Others argued that “social needs may be considered irremediable” if other options have been explored.

-Dr. Sonu Gaind, chairman of psychiatry at Toronto’s Sunnybrook Hospital, said the coroner’s reports are alarming for numerous reasons, notably the handling of mental health conditions in those seeking euthanasia.
+Dr. Sonu Gaind, professor of medicine at the University of Toronto, said the coroner’s reports are alarming for numerous reasons, notably the handling of mental health conditions in those seeking euthanasia.

 “What we’re doing in many cases is the opposite of suicide prevention,” he said, citing an example of a man in his 40s who had previously tried to kill himself and did not have a definitive diagnosis when his euthanasia was approved.